bptworld/Hubitat/Apps/Notifier/README.md

 # Notifier
 <b>Design Usage:</b><br>
-A better way to wake up.
-With slowly rising light levels, random announcements and more.<br><br>
+Notifications based on date/day and time.
+A perfect way to get reminders or create a wakeup alarm.<br><br>

 <b>New Install:</b><br>
 * Copy the Parent code from GitHub into a ‘New App’ under the ‘Apps Code’ menu then click ‘Done’